Musa-Msomi/flight-tracker-v1/README.md

 # flight-tracker-v1

-This is a FlightTracker application that allows users to search for flights.
+This is a FlightTracker application that allows users to view a flight's current location.

 ## Getting Started